 This recipe is my husband’s absolute favorite and if I dare ask what he’d like for virtually any special occasion, it’s this (and a cookie cake)!

-- Yes, you can make this on the stove-top.
+You can make potato soup on the stove-top.

-- You can use regular or low fat cream cheese, but not fat-free.
+You can use regular or low fat cream cheese, but we do not recommend fat-free.

-This Potato Soup recipe is my most popular recipe to date (although French Dip Crescent Rolls are a very close second!).
+This gluten free potato soup recipe is my most popular recipe to date (although French Dip Crescent Rolls are a very close second!).
 It’s also my husband’s very favorite dish.

 Often times I’ll throw in some pre-cooked chicken breast at the end to make it a full meal.